Computing Weighted Subset Transversals in $H$-Free Graphs

 \section{Abstract}

 For the {\sc Odd Cycle Transversal} problem, the task is to find a small set $S$ of vertices in a graph that intersects every cycle of odd length.
-The generalization {\sc Subset Odd Cycle Transversal} requires that $S$ only intersects those odd cycles that include a vertex of a distinguished subset $T$ of the vertex set.
-If we are also given weights for the vertices of the graph, we can ask instead that $S$ has small weight: this is the problem {\sc Weighted Subset Odd Cycle Transversal}.
-We prove an almost-complete complexity dichotomy for this problem when the input is restricted to graphs that do not contain a graph~$H$ as an induced subgraph.
-In particular, we show that for $(3P_1+P_2)$-free graphs (where $P_r$ is the path on $r$ vertices) there is a polynomial-time algorithm, but the problem is \NP-complete for $5P_1$-free graphs, that is, graphs of independence number~$4$.
-Thus we obtain a dichotomy with respect to the independence number; this is an analogue of the dichotomy for {\sc Weighted Subset Feedback Vertex Set} recently obtained by Papadopoulos and Tzimas.
-In contrast, {\sc Subset Feedback Vertex Set} and {\sc Subset Odd Cycle Transversal} have a polynomial-time algorithm for any graph class with bounded independence number.
-We also generalize the polynomial-time result of Papadopoulos and Tzimas for {\sc Weighted Subset Feedback Vertex Set} on $4P_1$-free graphs to $(3P_1+P_2)$-free graphs.
-As a consequence, we show that the complexity for both of the weighted subset transversal problems restricted to $H$-free graphs remains open for just three particular graphs~$H$.
+The {\sc Subset Odd Cycle Transversal} problem requires $S$ to intersect only those odd cycles that include a vertex of a distinguished vertex subset $T$.
+If we are given weights for the vertices, we ask instead that~$S$ has small weight: this is the problem {\sc Weighted Subset Odd Cycle Transversal}.
+We prove an almost-complete complexity dichotomy for {\sc Weighted Subset Odd Cycle Transversal} for graphs that do not contain a graph~$H$ as an induced subgraph.
+Our general approach can also be used for {\sc Weighted Subset Feedback Vertex Set}, which enables us to generalize a recent result of Papadopoulos and Tzimas.